StellarFw/stellar-framework.com/src/guide/http.md

 next()
 ```

 - The root of web server `/` can be used to serve files (`/files`) or actions (`/api`).
-Their behavior can be changed in `api.config.servers.web.rootEndpointType`, by default serves files.
+Their behavior can be changed using the configuration setting `api.config.servers.web.rootEndpointType` (the default is to serve files).

-- When a file is not found the result is a page with the HTTP 404 error.
+- When a file is not found the result is a page with an HTTP 404 error.

-- Whenever possible will be resorted to [mime](https://www.npmjs.com/package/mime) package to add an entry in the header of the answer to the `mime-type` type of the server file.
+- Whenever possible the [mime](https://www.npmjs.com/package/mime) package will be used to add a `Content-Type` header in the response.

-> Note: in the [File System](./file_system.html) section can be found some helpers for sending files.
+> Note: see the [File System](./file_system.html) section for more information about sending files.

 ## Routes

-For web client (HTTP and HTTPS), you can define an option RESTful mapping to help route requests to actions.
-If the client doesn't specify an action via a param, and the base route isn't a named action, the action will attempt to be discerned from the `routes.json` located in the modules root folder.
+For web clients (HTTP and HTTPS), you can define an optional RESTful mapping to help route requests to actions.
+If the client doesn't specify an action via a parameter, and the base route isn't a named action, Stellar will attempt to determine the action using the `routes.json` file located in the module's root folder.

-There are three ways to clients access actions via a web server:
+There are three ways clients can access actions via a web server:

-- no route, using GET parameters: `example.com/api?action=getPosts`
+- No route, using GET parameters: `example.com/api?action=getPosts`

-- through basic routing, where the name of the action will respond after the path `/api`, for example: `example.com/api/getPosts`
+- Through basic routing, where the name of the action is found in the path after `/api`, for example: `example.com/api/getPosts`

-- If `api.config.servers.web.rootEndpointType` setting has the value `'file'` it means that the routes will respond on the prefix `/api`.
-For the server responds on `example.com/posts` route, `api.config.servers.web.rootEndpointType` must be set to `'api'`.
+- If the `api.config.servers.web.rootEndpointType` setting has the value `'file'` it means that actions must be accessed using the prefix `/api`.
+For the server to respond to an `example.com/posts` route, `api.config.servers.web.rootEndpointType` must be set to `'api'`.

-> Note: chaining the configuration `'file'` to `'api'` routes in `/api` still work
+> Note: when `api.config.servers.web.rootEndpointType` is set to `'api'`, routes starting with `/api` still work.

-The JSON below shows an example of the route declaration:
+The JSON below shows an example of a route declaration:

 ```json
 {